paritytech/polkadot-sdk/src/api/chainHead_unstable_unpin.md

 **Parameters**:

 - `followSubscription`: An opaque string that was returned by `chainHead_unstable_follow`.
-- `hash`: String or array of strings containing the hexadecimal-encoded hash of the header of the block to unpin.
+- `hash_or_hashes`: String or array of strings containing the hexadecimal-encoded hash of the header of the block to unpin.

 **Return value**: *null*